Western Turkic Khaganate: Relations with the Persians and Byzantines

-A major incursion into Bactria by the Turks, in 588–589, was defeated by the Sasanians.
+A major incursion into Bactria by the Turks, in 588 and 589, was defeated by the Sasanians.
 The Turk-Byzantine alliance was revived in the 620s during the last great Byzantine-Persian war before the Arab conquests.
 In 627 Tong Yabghu Qaghan sent out his nephew Böri Shad.
 The Turks stormed the great fortress of Derbent on the Caspian coast, entered Azerbaijan and Georgia, did a good bit of looting and met Heraclius who was besieging Tiflis.
-When the siege dragged on, the Turks left and Heraclius went south and won a great victory over the Persians.
+When the siege dragged on, the Turks left, and Heraclius went south and won a great victory over the Persians.
 The Turks returned, captured Tiflis and massacred the garrison.
-On behalf of the Byzantines, a Turk general named Chorpan Tarkhan then conquered most of Armenia.
+On behalf of the Byzantines, a Turkic general named Chorpan Tarkhan then conquered most of Armenia.

-The Onoq or ten tribes
+Onoq or ten tribes

-For the origin of the Onoq two contradicting accounts are given:
+There are two contradicting accounts of the origin of the Onoq:

-The first statement dates their origin back to the beginning of the First Turkic Qaghanate with Istämi, younger brother of Tumen (Bumen), who had brought with him the ten tribes, probably from the Eastern Qaghanate in Mongolia and travelled west to expand the Qaghanate.
-The exact date for the event was not recorded, and the shanyu here referred to might be Muhan Khan.
+The first statement dates their origin back to the beginning of the First Turkic Khaganate with Istämi, younger brother of Bumin Qaghan, who had brought with him the ten tribes, probably from the Eastern Qaghanate in Mongolia and travelled west to expand the Khaganate.
+The exact date for the event was not recorded, and the shanyu here referred to might be Muqan Qaghan.

-The second statement attributes it to Dielishi, who took over the throne in 635 and began to strengthen the state by further affirming the initial ten tribes and two tribal wings, in contrast with the rotation of rule between the Tumen (through Apa) and Istämi (through Tardu) lineages in the Western Qaghanate.
+The second statement attributes it to Dielishi, who took over the throne in 635 and began to strengthen the state by further affirming the initial ten tribes and two tribal wings, in contrast with the rotation of rule between the Bumin (through Apa) and Istämi (through Tardu) lineages in the Western Khaganate.
 Thereafter, the name "ten tribes" (十姓) became a shortened address for the Western Turks in Chinese records.
 Those divisions did not include the five major tribes, who were active further east of the ten tribes.

-The earlier tribes consisted of eight primary tribes ruled by eight chiefs-in-command: the five Duolu (咄陆) tribes, and the three Nushibi (弩失毕) tribes.
+The earlier tribes consisted of eight primary tribes ruled by eight chiefs-in-command: the five Duolu (咄陆) tribes, and the three Nushibi tribes.
 Syriac and Greek sources (John of Ephesus, Menander Protector) also confirmed that initially, the Western Turkic Khaganate were divided into eight tribes during Istämi's lifetime and at his death.

 The ruling elites were divided into two groups and the relationship between the two groups were tense: the more aristocratic Duolu shads held the title churs, and the lower-ranking Nushibi in west were probably initially made up of Tiele conscripts and their shads held the title irkins.
 During the reformation the more powerful Nushibi tribes such as A-Xijie and Geshu were sub-divided into two tribal groups with a greater and lesser title under a fixed tribal name, resulting in the attested On Oq & 十箭 shíjiàn "ten arrows").